- Chase Sapphire rental car insurance can cover situations like damage or theft to the car, loss-of-use bills, and reasonable towing costs.

 - Reasonable towing costs and related administrative fees

-Coverage limits vary by card.
+While Chase Sapphire cards do offer the coverage above, their limits vary by card.
 Sapphire Preferred generally reimburses up to $60,000, while Sapphire Reserve offers higher protection, often up to $75,000 per covered claim.

 What Is NOT Covered by Chase Sapphire Rental Car Insurance?